owasp-amass/docs/docs/index.md

 !!! info "Open Asset Model (OAM)"
-    The Open Asset Model expands traditional asset specifications by covering both physical and digital assets, aiming to provide a comprehensive view of an organization's attack surface.
+    The `Open Asset Model` expands traditional asset specifications by covering physical and digital assets, providing a comprehensive view of an organization's attack surface.
-    It defines assets and their relationships, capturing the real-world interconnectedness between them, allowing for concurrent data collection and querying, making it easier to analyze and visualize asset discoveries on the Internet.
+    It defines assets and their relationships, capturing their real-world interconnectedness.
+The `OAM` allows for concurrent data collection and querying, automating the asset collection, analysis, and visualization process.

 ---